 Dr. James Strother

 After earning his Bachelor's degree in Physics from UC-Berkeley, James Strother studied vertebrate physiology and biomechanics in Dr. Matthew McHenry's research group at UC-Irvine.
 His research during this period touched on a number of topics, but was principally focused on the sensory physiology of the lateral line system and biomechanics of the respiratory system in fishes.
 After earning his Ph.D. from UC-Irvine, he joined Dr. Michael Reiser's research group at Janelia Research Campus HHMI, where he studied the neural circuits of the visual system in Drosophila.
 For his post-doctoral research, he used calcium imaging, optogenetic manipulations, and behavioral assays to understand the architecture and function of these complex circuits.
-Dr. Strother is now an assistant professor at Oregon State University, where his laboratory examines how neural circuits control behavior and physiological processes using zebrafish as a model system.
+Dr. Strother started his own lab at Oregon State University, and he recently moved to the Whitney Lab as an Assistant Professor of Biology.